hackclub/ai-safety-dance/intro.md

 This is how I feel about "don't worry about AI, it can't even do [X]".

-Is our post-modern memory-span *that* bad? *One* decade ago, just *one*, the world's state-of-the-art AIs couldn't even *recognize pictures of cats.* Now, not *only* can AI do that at human-performance level, AIs can pump out [:a picture of a cat-ninja slicing a watermelon in the style of Vincent Van Gogh](#CatNinja) in *under a minute*.
+Is our postmodern memory-span *that* bad? *One* decade ago, just *one*, the world's state-of-the-art AIs couldn't even *recognize pictures of cats.* Now, not *only* can AI do that at human-performance level, AIs can pump out [:a picture of a cat-ninja slicing a watermelon in the style of Vincent Van Gogh](#CatNinja) in *under a minute*.

 Is *current* AI a huge threat to our jobs, or safety?
 No. (Well, besides the aforementioned deepfake scams.)